qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   If a JSON contains an integer larger than that, and JS deserializes it using `JSON.parse`, the number in result will be inaccurate.
 The workaround is to use other ways of deserializing JSON or use string for large integer.

   (Putting millisecond timestamp integer in JSON fine, as millisecond timestamp exceeds limit in year 287396.
 But nanosecond timestamp suffers from that issue.)
-- Associativity law and distribution law doesn't strictly hold because of inaccuracy.
+- Associativity law and distribution law doesn't strictly hold because of precision loss.
 Parallelizing matrix multiplication and sum dynamically using these laws can be non-deterministic.
 [Example](https://github.com/pytorch/pytorch/issues/75240) [Example](https://www.twosigma.com/articles/a-workaround-for-non-determinism-in-tensorflow/)
 - Division is much slower than multiplication (unless using approximation).
 Dividing many numbers with one number can be optimized by firstly computing reciprocal then multiply by reciprocal.
 - These things can make different hardware have different floating point computation results:
   - Hardware FMA (fused multiply-add) support. `fma(a, b, c) = a * b + c` (in some places `a + b * c`).
 Most modern hardware make intermediary result in FMA have higher precision.
 Some old hardware or embedded processors don't do that and treat it as normal multiply and add.